USC’s Olympic Heritage

 Since then, USC has produced more Olympians, overall medalists and gold medalists than any other university in the United States.

-USC’s star-studded Olympic roster includes 418 Trojans who attended the university before, during or after their Olympic appearances.
-These athletes have represented 60 countries and participated in 28 different sports, ranging from those generally associated with USC, such as track and swimming, to more unusual sports, such as team handball, canoeing and bobsled.
-While Trojans traditionally have found their place in the sun during the Summer Olympics, USC athletes also have competed in the Winter Olympics nine times.
+USC’s star-studded Olympic roster includes 423 Trojans who attended the university before, during or after their Summer or Winter Olympic appearances.
+These athletes have represented 59 countries and participated in 28 different sports, ranging from those generally associated with USC, such as track and swimming, to more unusual sports, such as team handball, canoeing and bobsled.
+While Trojans traditionally have found their place in the sun during the Summer Olympics, USC athletes also have competed in the Winter Olympics 10 times.

 But these extraordinary achievements amount to more than medals and an abiding place in sports history.
 In the words of USC’s 11th President, C. L. Max Nikias, “Olympic achievements also speak to the fruits of a magnificently led life, one that champions the ideals USC hopes to instill in every Trojan: to be faithful, courageous, skillful, ambitious and scholarly.
 These traits remain permanently etched at the base of Tommy Trojan, a touchstone at the heart of our campus, and a bold proclamation of our community’s commitment to power.”

-Perhaps the most widely recognized USC Olympian whose life demonstrated these ideals is Louis Zamparini’40.
+Perhaps the most widely recognized USC Olympian whose life demonstrated these ideals is the late Louis Zamperini ’40.
 Zamperini represented the United States in the 1936 Olympics in Berlin, running a phenomenal final lap at 56 seconds.
-His career took a dramatic turn when the U.S. entered World War II, and Zamparini joined the U.S. Army Air Corps as a bombardier.
-During a routine mission over the Pacific in 1943, Zamparini and his crewmates on a B-24 crashed into the Pacific Ocean.
+His career took a dramatic turn when the U.S. entered World War II, and Zamperini joined the U.S. Army Air Corps as a bombardier.
+During a routine mission over the Pacific in 1943, Zamperini and his crewmates on a B-24 crashed into the Pacific Ocean.
 Surviving for 47 days on open waters, he was later captured and held under brutal conditions in a Japanese POW camp for two and a half years.
-Struggling to overcome the traumatic events during his captivity, Zamparini rebuilt his life upon his return to the U.S., and later became a renowned public speaker, frequently discussing the topics of motivation and reconciliation.
+Struggling to overcome the traumatic events during his captivity, Zamperini rebuilt his life upon his return to the U.S., and later became a renowned public speaker, frequently discussing the topics of motivation and reconciliation.
 His remarkable story is recounted in the bestselling book, Unbroken.

-As of the 2012 Olympic Games, if USC were a country entering its athletes in the Olympic Games, its 287 all-time Summer Olympics medals would place it 16th among all participating countries.
+Going into the 2016 Olympic Games, if USC were a country entering its athletes in the Olympic Games, its 288 all-time Summer Olympics medals would place it 16th among all participating countries.
 And in six different Olympics, USC’s medal count would have positioned it among the top 10 competing nations.

 Equally impressive is USC’s history of winning Olympic gold.
 Ever since USC’s first gold medalist, freshman Fred Kelly ’16, earned the gold in the 110-meter high hurdles in Stockholm in 1912, Trojan athletes have won at least one gold medal at every Summer Olympics.
 This includes the U.S.-boycotted 1980 Moscow games, when swimmer Michelle Ford ’84, competing for her native Australia, captured the gold in the 800-meter freestyle.